bmd1905/EasyMLOps/README.md

 ![Training Pipeline Tasks](./docs/images/training-pipeline-tasks.jpg)

-After hit the `Trigger DAG` button, you should see the tasks running.
-The `tune_hyperparameters` task will `deferred` because it will submit the Ray Tune job to the Ray Cluster and use polling to check if the job is done.
+After hitting the `Trigger DAG` button, you should see the tasks running.
+The `tune_hyperparameters` task will be `deferred` because it will submit the Ray Tune job to the Ray Cluster and use polling to check if the job is done.
 The same happens with the `train_final_model` task.

 When the `tune_hyperparameters` or `train_final_model` tasks are running, you can go to the Ray Dashboard at `http://localhost:8265` and you should see the tasks running.